becarpenter/animaIPJ/IPJautonomic.md

 Figure 1: The automobile metaphor

-The risk is that this picture is totally outside the IPJ guidelines.
-Great for a slide show, but in case we can’t use it:

-In the metaphor of a network being a car, today’s networks are childrens’ pedal cars guided from behind by an attentive parent, whereas ANIMA wants them to be like a self-driving taxi.

-The long-term vision for ANIMA is broader than its current set of published standards and short-term standardization goals.
+The long-term vision for ANIMA is broader than its published standards and short-term standardization goals.
 Much like the near term focus for most cars is rapidly improving driver-assist systems, the autonomic networking infrastructure (ANI) as defined in the recent ANIMA RFCs is intended to provide the foundational building blocks.
 These building blocks are meant to fit seamlessly with existing network and SDN/OAM designs and to improve their metrics such as simplicity, reliability and security.
 Likewise, the ANI allows designers to more easily embed automation into network devices whenever there is a need.
 It is worth noting that today, unlike in the past, it is economic to provide enough computing power in network elements to support autonomy.

 What can the Autonomic Networking Infrastructure do for You ?
 -------------------------------------------------------------